If these thoughts sound familiar, you’ve reached a crucial turning point:

 What Sets Successful Couples Apart

-As a Licensed Clinical Social Worker and one of the few Certified Gottman Therapists in the Pacific NorthWest, I’ve helped hundreds of couples transform frustration into connection by focusing on what actually works.
+As a Licensed Clinical Social Worker in Eugene, Oregon and one of the few Certified Gottman Therapists in the Pacific Northwest, I’ve helped hundreds of couples transform frustration into connection by focusing on what actually works.

 My most successful clients share these qualities: